 Skip to main content

-She began her international teaching career in 2000 with German as a foreign language classes and cultural work at the Casa de Cultura Alemã of the Universidade Federal do Ceará in Fortaleza (Brazil) and during the progression of her professional career, she has worked at the German House of New York University, the universities UFRRJ in Rio de Janeiro (Brazil) and Università degli Studi di Milano in Milan (Italy), the Goethe-Institut in Lisbon (Portugal) and the GLS Language Centre in Berlin, among others.
+She began acquiring international teaching experience in German as a Foreign and Second Language (DaF/DaZ) in 2000, including positions at the Casa de Cultura Alemã of the Universidade Federal do Ceará (Fortaleza, Brazil), the Deutsches Haus at NYU / New York University (New York, USA), University UFRRJ (Rio de Janeiro, Brazil) and Università degli Studi di Milano (Milan, Italy), as well as at the Goethe-Institut (Berlin and Lisbon, Portugal) and the GLS Language School in Berlin.

-After several years as a teacher in welcome and German classes at the Oberstufenzentrum Modeschule Berlin (2015–2018), Karen Kölling worked as a project manager and editor in adult education at Cornelsen Verlag from 2018 to 2020.
-At the same time, she volunteered as a trainer at the Netbased Learning Institute in Berlin and also led freelance nationwide and international teacher training and coaching courses, mainly for DaF/DaZ teaching.
-From 2021 to 2024, she worked as a DAAD lecturer at the Università degli Studi di Milano.
+After several years teaching welcome classes and German-language classes at Modeschule Berlin (Upper Secondary School, 2015–2018), she worked in adult education as a project manager and editor at Cornelsen Verlag / publishing company (2018–2020) and as a volunteer trainer at the Netbased Learning Institute Berlin.
+She has also designed and delivered freelance professional development courses and coaching for DaF/DaZ teachers.
+From 2021 to 2024, she served as a DAAD lecturer and instructor at Università degli Studi di Milano in Italy.

 Kontakt